resoursea/api/README.md

 ## Basis

-REST services should be designed as a resource hierarchy.

-- Create a hierarchy of ordinary Go *structs* and it will be mapped and routed, each *struct* will turn into a Resource available in your serivce.
+- Create a hierarchy of ordinary Go *structs* and it will be mapped and routed, each *struct* will turn into a new Resource.

-- Define HTTP methods for Resource you want to be accessible to the cliente, and these methods will be cached and routed efficiently.
+- Define HTTP methods for Resources you want to be accessible to the client and these methods will be cached and routed.

 - Define the dependencies of each method and these dependencies will be constructed and injected whenever necessary.